CS112-F16/labs/lab2.md

 1. **Part 1 (15 points)**:
   - Create a class `Pokemon`.
       * A `Pokemon` has the following data members:
-          * `name` - a `String` denoting the name of the pokemon, e.g., Zubat
+          * `species` - a `String` denoting the species of the pokemon, e.g., Zubat
-          * `cp` - an `int` denoting the pokemon's combat power, e.g., 137
+          * `experience` - an `int` denoting the pokemon's base experience points, e.g., 137
           * `favorite` - a `boolean` denoting whether the pokemon has been starred as a favorite
       * Implement two constructors:
-          * A constructor that takes as input `name`, `cp`, and `favorite`.
+          * A constructor that takes as input `name`, `experience`, and `favorite`.
-          * A constructor that takes as input `name` and `cp` and sets `favorite` to be a default value.
+          * A constructor that takes as input `name` and `experience` and sets `favorite` to be a default value.
       * Implement get and set methods for every data member.
-      * Implement a `toString` method that prints a nicely formatted string describing the pokemon, e.g., "Zubat with CP 137 - Starred" or "Oddish with CP 220 - Not Starred".
+      * Implement a `toString` method that prints a nicely formatted string describing the pokemon, e.g., "Zubat with Experience 137 - Starred" or "Oddish with Experience 220 - Not Starred".
   - Create a class `PokemonDriver`.
-      * Instantiate **three** different `Pokemon`, each with a different name and combat power.
+      * Instantiate **three** different `Pokemon`, each with a different name and base experience.
 At least one should be favorited and at least one should not be favorited.
       * Use the `toString` method to print the information about each object.
 2. **Part 2 (10 points)**: Create a class `AppleOrange`.
 The class will contain only a main method that will implement the following logic as efficiently as possible:
   - Prompt the user for a number between 1 and 100.